akrzemi1/papers/notes/contracts_explained.md

 ### Abort

 Another characteristic side effect, allowed to be injected when contract condition is determined to be `false` is to abort the program execution.
 It gives us two things.
 First, the guarantee that the program determined to have a bug will not continue its execution.
 Senond, if the program continues, it means that the condition is true -- verified at run-time -- and program paths after the contract declaration that are reachable only when the condition is `false` can be eliminated.
+Such elimination can be performed either by the compiler, as an optimization, or by the programmer: he can deliberately choose to neglect the branch outruled by the precondition.

 --------------------